-Tasha has published two books (both available on Amazon): A.W.O.L. teaches incarcerated youth how to get through the juvenile justice system; and Rewriting Harry Potter.
+Tasha has published three books (all available on Amazon).
 She has been writing film reviews for the “Chicago Drama Film Examiner” for several years and has written a number of screenplays.
-Tasha continues writing scripts and books.
+She has performed standup comedy all over the country and produced and directed a feature documentary, The Makings of a Standup Comedian and is now working on another documentary film.
+Tasha continues writing scripts and books and she recently got her real estate license.
 Check out Tasha's story in her own words:

 Frank was headed down a dangerous path.
 He never knew his father, who had abandoned his family many years ago.
 His two older brothers were in prison and he was forced to take care of his younger siblings while his mother worked hard to support her family.
 He joined a local gang in Compton and got in trouble for ditching school and doing drugs.
 The court sentenced him to live at a facility for troubled youth.